Novated Lease vs Car Loan

 The pros and cons of novated leases

-• Salary sacrificing and tax savings: you pay for your novated lease from your pre-tax earnings, so your taxable income is reduced.
-This means that opting for a novated lease can help you save on income tax each year until the end of your term.
+You pay for your novated lease from your pre-tax earnings, so your taxable income is reduced.
+This means you’ll pay less income tax each year until the end of your term.

-• Convenient management: because your payments are being made by your employer to the lease provider, you won’t have to worry about remembering to keep up with your instalments.
+Your payments are made by your employer to the lease provider.
+This means you won’t have to worry about remembering to keep up with your instalments.

-• Only available if your work offers them: unlike car loans, you can’t pick and choose the best novated lease.
-You’re restricted by the company your employer has chosen.
-If they don’t offer this arrangement, you won’t be able to choose it.
+Unlike car loans, you can’t pick and choose the best novated lease.
+If your work doesn’t offer novated leasing, you won’t be able to choose it.

-• Liable for Fringe Benefits Tax (FBT): novated leases are considered a fringe benefit, meaning your employer will be charged the FBT (unless you novate an EV or PHEV).
-This is usually passed onto you, which could increase your cost, but the Employee Contribution Method (ECM) exists to allow you to reduce your FBT liability through post-tax payments.
+Your employer will be charged FBT (unless you novate an eligible EV or PHEV).
+This is usually passed onto you, increasing the overall cost.
+However, the Employee Contribution Method (ECM) allows you to reduce your FBT liability through post-tax payments.

 The pros and cons of car loans